Brokpa, Drokpa, Dard and Shin

 Brokpa, Drokpa, Dard and Shin is a category of Scheduled Tribes under the Indian constitution.

 The category contains tribes who speak Dardic languages.
-In the Indian-administered Kashmir region, these tribes are mostly found in the Kargil and Baramulla districts and few of them are found in Leh.
+In the regions of Jammu and Kashmir and Ladakh, these tribes are mostly found in the Kargil and Baramulla districts and few of them are found in Leh.
 They are predominantly Muslim and a few are Buddhists and Hindus.

 In the Census of India, the demographic numbers of the "Brokpa, Drokpa, Dard, and Shin" Tribes are added together.
 Dards is the collective name for this group.
 Following are the Tribes under the category: